What is it used for?

 For single coils and sometimes for motors, the resistances measured may be compared to a resistance value instead of having a balance calculated.
 The difference in percent to the target resistance value is then calculated.

 A temperature correction factor can automatically be applied to correct the measurement to a standard temperature so results can be more accurately tracked over time with the winding analyzer.

 Resistance can be measured with two leads connected to a DUT.
 This type of resistance measurement will include the tester’s leads in the winding resistance test’s measurement.
 A four lead measurement is better.
 It eliminates the lead resistance and is typically more accurate.

 All winding resistance measurements done with Electrom Instruments motor testers are done with a four lead system.
-For the iTIG II Model D the leads are the high voltage output leads so the micro Ohm winding resistance measurement can be part of an automatic sequence of motor tests including high voltage tests.
+For the iTIG III Model D the leads are the high voltage output leads so the micro Ohm winding resistance measurement can be part of an automatic sequence of motor tests including high voltage tests.